balmas/tei-digital-age/README.md

 ## Preparing the Digital Edition

-1. clone the repository or download in a zip.
+1. clone this repository or download the zip file and extract to a local directory, preserving folders
 2. Select one of the two sample texts in the src/data directory (tlg1396.tlg001.data.txt for Greek or stoa0261.stoa001_3.data.txt for Latin)

 ##  Transcribe